MathNinja/mathninja.github.io/index.md

 I've taught math to hundreds of students over the years.
 My of my experience is at undergraduate and A-level.
 Finding ways to effectively communicate math at *all* levels in my passion.

-I've been married for forteen years, and have one son.
+I've been married for forteen years, and have one son who is six years old.

 I call myself the Math Ninjas because (a) I think it's a cool-sounding name, and (b) I was a pretty good martial artist in my youth.